slottwo/pull-requests-analyzer/README.md

 ## **Usage**

 It cab be used a script or as a lib in another projects.
 You will need use a github [personal access token](https://github.com/settings/tokens) if you want to analyze private repository that  require authentication or many repositories at once, because as the Github API imposes a lower hourly request limit without the token.
+(60/hour without a token and 5000 with a token)

 ### **Inputting method**